xiw588/Xinan_Man/EDA.md

 ![Demographics](Unknown.png)

 **Interpretation:**
-Outcome: There is only three types of basline diagnosis status for people in ADNI1 stage.
+Outcome:There is only three types of basline diagnosis status for people in ADNI1 stage.

-Gender: Male and female seems to have different patterns of baseline diagnosis.
+Gender:Male and female seems to have different patterns of baseline diagnosis.
 Therefore, we select gender as our potential predictor.

-Marital Status: Based on the countplot, married people seem to have different patterns of baseline diagnosis comparing to unmarried people.
+Marital Status:Based on the countplot, married people seem to have different patterns of baseline diagnosis comparing to unmarried people.
 We select Martial Status as our potential predictor.

-Race: Again, the majority of people in our training set is 'White'.
+Race:Again, the majority of people in our training set is 'White'.
 We do not have sufficient power to observe the pattern of baseline diagnosis across different race groups.

-Ethnicity: The majority of people in our dataset is 'Non-Hispanic/Latino'.
+Ethnicity:The majority of people in our dataset is 'Non-Hispanic/Latino'.
 There is no Hispanic/Latino individuals in our training set.
 We do not have sufficient power to observe the pattern of baseline diagnosis across different ethnicity groups.

-Age: Based on the boxplot, Age seems to have different distribution in different baseline diagnosis groups.
+Age:Based on the boxplot, Age seems to have different distribution in different baseline diagnosis groups.
 Therefore, we select age as our potential predictor.

-Education: There is no apparent relationship between Education and baseline diagnosis.
+Education:There is no apparent relationship between Education and baseline diagnosis.

-**Variable Selection:**
+**Variable Selection:
-We select Age, Gender and Marital Status as potential predictors.
+We select Age, Gender and Marital Status as potential predictors.**

 ## <a name="b.
 Lifestyle factors"></a> b.
 Lifestyle factors (from medical history dataset)
 ```py